Kurisu-E/LearnHub/courses/En/note.md

 | A. restored | B. weakened | C. established | D. eliminated |
 | ----------- | :---------: | ------------- | -------------- |

-**Section I.17**: When the court deals with social policy decisions, the law it shapes is inescapably political—which is why decisions split along ideological lines are so easily ____ as unjust.
+**T.17**: When the court deals with social policy decisions, the law it shapes is inescapably political—which is why decisions split along ideological lines are so easily ____ as unjust.

 | A. dismissed | B. released | C. ranked | D. [distorted](http://localhost:5500/En/dict/distort.html#entry1.1-1) |
 | :----------: | ---------- | ---------- | --------------------------------------------------------------------- |

-**Section I.19-20**: The justices must address doubts about the court’s legitimacy by making themselves ____ to the code of conduct.
+**T.19-20**: The justices must address doubts about the court’s legitimacy by making themselves ____ to the code of conduct.
 That would make rulings more likely to be seen as separate from politics and, ____, convincing as law.

 | A. accessible | B. [amiable](http://localhost:5500/En/dict/amiable.html#entry1.1-1a) | C. agreeable | D. [accountable](http://localhost:5500/En/dict/accountable.html#entry1.1-1) |
 | ------------- | -------------------------------------------------------------------- | ------------ | :-------------------------------------------------------------------------: |